floragunncom/search-guard-docs/_content/_docs_signals/inputs_http.md

 **request.auth:** Optional.
 The authentication method for the HTTP request.
 See [Authentication](#authentication) for details.

 **request.body:** The body of the HTTP request.
 Optional.
-Mustache templates can be used to render attributes from the watch runtime data. `request.body` and `request.json_body_from_runtime_data_path` are mutually exclusive.
+Mustache templates can be used to render attributes from the watch runtime data. `request.body` and `request.json_body_from` are mutually exclusive.

-**request.json_body_from_runtime_data_path:** The body of the HTTP request.
+**request.json_body_from:** The body of the HTTP request.
 Optional.
 It should be a valid [JsonPath](https://goessner.net/articles/JsonPath/) expression which refers to the structure of the watch runtime data.
-Specifies which subtrees of the watch runtime data should be serialized to JSON and used as a request body. `request.json_body_from_runtime_data_path` and `request.body` are mutually exclusive.
+Specifies which subtrees of the watch runtime data should be serialized to JSON and used as a request body. `request.json_body_from` and `request.body` are mutually exclusive.

 **request.headers:** Additional HTTP headers to be sent to the end point specified as an object of key-value pairs.
 Optional.
 Starting with Search Guard FLX 1.2, Mustache templates can be used to render attributes from the watch runtime data.